-construction, erection, alteration, modification, repair or addition unless the permit either includes on its face or there is attached to the permit the following statement: "NOTICE: In addition to the requirements of this permit, there may be additional restrictions applicable to this property that may be found in the public records of this county such as the requirement for Home or Property Owners Association approval and there may be additional permits required from other governmental entities such as water management districts, state agencies or federal agencies."

-105.3.4 A building permit for a single-family residential dwelling must be issued within 30 working days of application therefore unless unusual circumstances require a longer time for processing the application or unless the permit application fails to satisfy the Florida Building Code or the enforcing agency's laws or ordinances.

-105.3.5 Identification of minimum premium policy.
-Except as otherwise provided in Chapter 440, Florida Statutes, Workers' compensation, every employer shall, as a condition to receiving a building permit, show proof that it has secured compensation for its employees as provided in F.S. § 440.10 and 440.38.

-105.3.6 Asbestos removal contractor exemption.
-Refer to Section 105.9 for additional requirements.
+- 105.3.2 Time limitation of application.
+An application for a permit for any proposed work shall be deemed to have been abandoned and shall-becoming null and void if required application fees are not paid within 10 calendar days of filing, or 180 days after the date of filing, unless the Building Official determines that such application has been pursued in good faith or that the permit was properly issued.
+The Building Official is authorized to grant one or more extensions of time for additional periods not exceeding 90 days each.
+The extension shall be requested by a written request prior to the abandonment date, which includes the justification for the extension.
+Abandoned applications shall be subject to destruction in accordance with state law.
+The fee for extension of a permit application shall be set forth by the administrative authority.
+There may be fees or requirements from other government agencies for permit application extensions. - 105.3.3 An enforcing authority may not issue a building permit for any building construction, erection, alteration, modification, repair or addition unless the permit either includes on its face or there is attached to the permit the following statement: "NOTICE: In addition to the requirements of this permit, there may be additional restrictions applicable to this property that may be found in the public records of this county such as the requirement for Home or Property Owners Association approval, and there may be additional permits required from other governmental entities such as water management districts, state agencies or federal agencies." - 105.3.4 A building permit for a single-family residential dwelling must be issued within 30 working days of application therefore unless unusual circumstances require a longer time for processing the application or unless the permit application fails to satisfy the Florida Building Code or the Town's laws or ordinances. - 105.3.5 Identification of minimum premium policy.
+Except as otherwise provided in Chapter 440, F.S., Workers' Compensation, every employer shall, as a condition to receiving a building permit, show proof that it has secured compensation for its employees as provided in Sections 440.10 and 440.38, F.S. - 105.3.6 Asbestos removal contractor exemption.
+Refer to Section 105.9 of this code for additional requirements.
 A licensed asbestos removal contractor is not required when moving, removal or disposal of asbestos-containing materials on a residential building where the owner occupies the building, the building is not for sale or lease, and the work is performed according to the owner-builder limitations provided in this paragraph and Florida Statutes Chapter 489.103(7).
 To qualify for exemption under this paragraph, an owner must personally appear and sign the building permit application.
 The permitting agency shall provide the person with a disclosure statement in substantially the following form: